-Manage message queues with MySQL
+Manage message queues

-If you do not want to implement the RabbitMQ solution, you can manage message queues with cron jobs (or an external process manager)and the CLI to ensure that consumers are retrieving messages.
+If you do not want to implement the RabbitMQ solution, you can manage message queues with cron jobs (or an external process manager) and the CLI to ensure that consumers are retrieving messages.

 Cron jobs are the default mechanism to restart consumers.
 Processes started by

 cron consume the specified number of messages, then die after that.
 Re-running

 cron restarts the consumer.

 A magic method, whose name is the same as the consumer name, is used as a callback when declaring new

 crontab.xml.
 Using magic methods allows you to pass the name of the consumer implicitly via method name.
 Alternatively, virtual types based on abstract consumer runner should be declared with concrete consumer name specified as an argument (this approach is more complex and required extra configuration).